Therapists vs. Psychiatrists

 Post-Bachelor’s Degree Education

-Doctoral degree (Ph.D. or PsyD)
+Doctoral degree in psychology (Ph.D. or PsyD)

 Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO)